 The paddle is light, has a small grip and is slightly smaller than the average paddles on the market so it makes sense that it would be a good match for the average female player.

 However, I really don’t think it’s a question of gender.

 Buying a pickleball paddle (click to see our complete buyers guide) mostly comes down to hand size and paddle weight to match your size and playing style.

 For example, my sister is 6′ tall (or 5’12” as she says 🙂 She has large hands, is tall, athletic and has a powerful swing and likes a heavier paddle – so she really doesn’t need “paddle designed for a woman“, she needs a mid-heavy weight paddle with a large grip.

-We’ve actually put together a list of our top picks for the best junior pickleball paddles.
+We’ve actually put together a list of our top picks for the best pickleball paddles for women.
 The main criteria a paddle making that list was that the paddles had to be light (around 7 ounces) and have a small grip (4″ to 4 ¼”).

 Although the list was made for younger players, they would also be great picks for anyone with smaller hands looking for a light paddle.
 While the “Groove” is a quality paddle, I wouldn’t be steered totally by the marketing and limit yourself to just one paddle, any of those light/small grip paddles would be a quality choice if that’s your main shopping criteria.

 Ok, enough on that, back to the Groove: this paddle features ProLite’s QuadCore™ polymer core covered in a durable fiberglass paddle face.
 It’s lightweight (7.4 oz), has a small grip (4 3/16″) and contoured handle.
 The paddle comes in bright fun colors like lime green and pink.
 The Groove paddle is approved for USAPA tournaments.